Skip to content

 If you haven’t already added heat tape to the pipes of your mobile home, that should be the first to-do item on your list to ready your mobile home for Winter.
 Heat tape is the easiest way to keep your pipes from freezing and bursting during cold weather.
 If you aren’t familiar with the different types of heat tape or aren’t sure how to install it, check out our how-to article, Mobile Homeowner’s Guide To Heat Tape Installation And Safety.

-ready your mobile home heat tape with thermostat
+Ready your mobile home heat tape with thermostat

 Reverse Your Ceiling Fans